On this page

 2. Discount programs

-Discount programs are those that allow the customer to be provided with a specific percentage or quantity that they can be allowed to deduct on the total amount of money they are attending to spend.
-These may include things like the end of the year sales, we introduce new membership sales and first-time buyer sales.
+Discount programs are those that allow the customer to be provided with a specific percentage or quantity that they can be allowed to deduct from the total amount of money they are attending to spend.
+These may include things like end-of-year sales, introducing new membership sales, and first-time buyer sales.
 For instance, a store may give a free cup of coffee to anyone who purchases a pastry from the store.
 Such programs are simple to comprehend and prompt instant acquisition of the good or service by new consumers, as well as re-purchasing by prior users.

 3. Cashback programs

-Cashback programs are something that provide customers a part of what they spent back after they have made the purchase.
-It could be cash, store credit, or a gift card as a form of payment depending on the individual’s preference.
-For instance, if a business or an organization provides 5% cashback on all the purchases, the purchased amount can be paid back anytime in the future.
+Cashback programs are something that provides customers with a part of what they spent back after they have made the purchase.
+It could be cash, store credit, or a gift card as a form of payment, depending on the individual’s preference.
+For instance, if a business or an organization provides 5% cashback on all purchases, the purchased amount can be paid back anytime in the future.
 It may be cut across as something that customers appreciate since they understand the kind of benefit that they are receiving, and it is given to them right there and then.

 4. Referral programs